Cuomo: No tax dollars for harassment settlements

 Cuomo also wants state contractors to disclose the number of sexual harassment adjudications they have executed.

-ALBANY — Gov. Andrew M. Cuomo on Tuesday proposed to ban the use of taxpayers’ dollars to settle sexual-harassment claims and to require disclosure of sexual-harassment settlements involving public entities and some private companies.
+ALBANY — Gov. Andrew M. Cuomo on Tuesday proposed banning the use of taxpayer money to settle sexual-harassment claims involving all government entities and some private companies and to require public disclosure of the agreements.

 Cuomo, a Democrat, unveiled the proposal as part of the lead up to his annual State of the State address here on Wednesday.

-As part of an anti-sexual harassment initiative, Cuomo also suggested banning the use of mandatory arbitration clauses in employee contracts to avoid investigations and trials.
+In his anti-sexual harassment initiative, Cuomo also suggested banning the use of mandatory arbitration clauses in employee contracts that are sometimes used by employers to avoid investigations and trials.

-He also proposed that companies that “do business with the state” disclose the number of sexual harassment adjudications and nondisclosure agreements they have executed.
+He also said companies that “do business with the state” should be required to disclose the number of sexual harassment adjudications and nondisclosure agreements they have executed.

-Cuomo’s call for an end to secret settlements comes just weeks after state Sen. Elaine Phillips, of Flower Hill, and another Republican introduced legislation to accomplish the same goal.
+Cuomo’s proposals largely mirror others previously advanced by state legislators.
+For example, Sen. Elaine Phillips (R- Flower Hill) introduced legislation in December to ban courts from accepting any settlements that include confidentiality agreements.
+Meanwhile, other states including California are considering similar bans.

+But the governor’s backing does give the proposals extra weight as the legislative session begins Wednesday.
+Further, with little expected public opposition, lawmakers would appear poised to pass one or more of the proposals.

 “2017 brought a long overdue reckoning where the secret and pervasive poison of workplace sexual harassment was exposed by brave women and men who said this ends now,” Cuomo said in a statement.